Software and application updates contain important security fixes that can help keep your devices safe from cybercriminals.

 Most of us are guilty of this - putting off software and app updates.
-When a notification to install updates appear, we are often in the middle of doing something seemingly important or urgent, so we choose to hit the ‘ignore’ or ‘remind me later’ button to avoid any further disruptions.
+When a notification to install updates appear, we are often in the middle of doing something, so we choose to hit the “ignore” or “remind me later” button to avoid any further disruptions.

-Updates contain important fixes that address known weaknesses in software and apps.
-These weaknesses are also called vulnerabilities.
-If your software and apps are not up to date, you run the risk of allowing cyber criminals to find and use these vulnerabilities for their malicious intents.
-Cyber criminals could infect your devices with malware, steal your data and even take control of your devices.
+However, updates contain important fixes that address known weaknesses (also called vulnerabilities) in software and apps.
+If your software and apps are not up to date, cybercriminals could find and use these vulnerabilities to infect your devices with malware, steal your data and even take control of your devices.

-Conversely, promptly updating your software and apps limits the amount of time that cyber criminals have to find and use these vulnerabilities.
-At the same time, updates can also deliver bug fixes and improvements, as well as add new features to your software and apps.
+Promptly updating your software and apps limits the amount of time that cybercriminals have to find and use these vulnerabilities.
+Updates can also deliver bug fixes and improvements, as well as add new features to your software and apps.

-The next time an update notification appears, don’t click the ‘ignore’ button.
-Install software and app updates as soon as they are available.
-This should apply for your devices’ operating systems, web browsers and plug-ins, anti-virus software, and other types of applications.
+The next time an update notification appears, install the updates promptly.
+This should apply for your devices’ operating systems, web browsers and plug-ins, anti-virus software, and other types of apps.

-If you are not sure whether an update is legitimate, you can check the software publisher or app developer’s website to verify it.
+If you are unsure whether an update is legitimate, check the software publisher’s or app developer’s website for verification.

 For details on how to keep your PC up-to-date, visit the Microsoft Windows website.